Red Folder Project

 The Student Health Center can assist students with physical health issues that may be contributing to stress.
 They also offer Behavioral Health services.
 These can be scheduled by calling the Student Health Center.
 The Student Health Center is not a crisis resource, but rather a place for students to receive regular follow up behavioral health care or to receive consultation about physical health issues that may be exacerbating their stress.

-Student Outreach Services offers programs to support first-generation, multicultural and non-traditional students.
+The Academic Advising & Student Achievement Center offers programs to support first-generation, multicultural and non-traditional students.
 This is not a crisis resource but rather a connection that can be helpful for some students.
-Learn more at sos.wwu.edu.
+Learn more at aasac.wwu.edu.

 Survivor Advocacy Services